RavidEf/bench-my-salary/README.md

 I have used PostgreSQL to create the DB on my machine and used AI to generate the dummy data so there is enough data to analyze and show in graphs.

 I tried to get a good combination of male and female ratios, different seniority levels, different industries, and job functions (frontend dev, backend dev, full-stack dev, etc...).

+My next step is to try to implemnt a chatbot.